 --Useful Temperate Plants (https://temperate.theferns.info)

 Caution is urged in the use of medicinals, advice from a professional should be sought.

 where we can manage, herbs of native origin have been planted

 Sambucus nigra Elder: a 'pharmacy in a plant'; every part of the elder has been used in traditional medicine: leaves to stop bleeding, flowers for fevers, berries for colds.
 Recipes abound for culinary uses such as shortbread, fritters, cordial and country wines.

 Iris pseudacorus Yellow Flag: emetic and astringent, this is not one for home remedies.
 The sliced rhizome was an old remedy for toothache.
-Today it is valued as a riverside or pond plant.
+Today it is valued as a riverside or pond plant and the wild garden.

 Digitalis purpurea Foxglove: the beauty of this common wild flower and its relatives belies their importance in pharmacy, although stories and legends abound on its magical properties.
 A traditional remedy that in modern times has provided an impressive array of heart drugs: Digoxin, Digitalin, Gitalin among others.

 Filipendula ulmaria Meadowsweet: a sacred herb of the Druids.
 The flowers contain salicylic acid (first isolated from meadowsweet in 1839), later developed into ASPIRIN (from Spirea, the old name for meadowsweet).
 It is anti-inflammatory, analgesic, tonic.